WalletConnect/WalletConnectFlutterV2/README.md

 final SessionData session = await resp.session.future;

-// Now that you have a session, you can request signatures final sig = await wcClient.request(
+// Now that you have a session, you can request signatures final dynamic signResponse = await wcClient.request(
   topic: session.topic,
   chainId: 'eip155:1',
   request: SessionRequestParams(